Israeli hostage crisis in Hamas-ruled Gaza becomes a political trap for Netanyahu

 Families of Israelis missing after Saturday’s Hamas attack held a news conference Sunday evening that was televised live during prime time.
 Shaken relatives, some of them holding back tears or weeping, called on the government to bring home the captives.

-In the past, Israeli society’s inability to withstand its citizens in captivity has ignited massive public pressure campaigns that have induced past governments to agree to disproportionate exchanges.
+In the past, Israeli society’s inability to tolerate its citizens being held captive has ignited massive public pressure campaigns, inducing governments to agree to disproportionate exchanges.
 This included the Schalit deal in 2011, and Israel’s release of 1,150 jailed Palestinians in exchange for three Israeli prisoners in 1985.

 “I want them to do everything possible, to put their politics and the whole situation aside,” said Adva Adar, whose 85-year-old mother, Yaffa, was captured on video being hustled across the border into Gaza on a golf cart crammed with gunmen.
 Her voice cracked as she started to cry.